 In addition to the federal tax-exemption available to all investors, the State's progressive income tax system provides in-state investors with additional incentives to purchase the District's tax-exempt GO bonds and COPs.
-We note that the Tax Reform and Jobs Act of 2017 (the "Act") has had an impact on investor demand for tax-exempt bonds.
-On one hand, the Act capped the amount of property and income tax deductions that individuals can use to offset taxable income, which has increased demand for tax-exempt obligations from investors in high tax states, such as California.
+We note that the Tax Reform and Jobs Act of 2017 (the "Act") had an impact on investor demand for tax-exempt bonds.
+On one hand, the Act capped the amount of property and income tax deductions that individuals can use to offset taxable income, which increased demand for tax-exempt obligations from investors in high tax states, such as California.
 On the other hand, the lower corporate tax rates reduced demand for tax-exempt obligations from banks.
 In addition, the interest rates on the District's and other local government issuers' bonds in California have also been subject to the State's fiscal position.
 Investor perception of the State's bonds had weakened significantly over a multi-year period beginning in 2009 due to the State's credit deterioration.
 During this period, the State's credit was downgraded by the three major rating agencies to the lowest level of any state in the country and its borrowing costs relative to other issuers rose dramatically.
-While not as dramatic, the State's credit issues had a direct impact on the borrowing costs of other issuers that were viewed as "agencies" of the State, such as LAUSD, even though the District's credit ratings remained very strong and well-above those of the State during that period.
+While not as dramatic, the State's credit issues had a direct impact on the borrowing costs of other issuers that were viewed as "agencies" of the State, such as LAUSD, even though the District's credit ratings remained well-above those of the State during that period.
 Over the last several years, however, the State's credit profile and credit ratings improved significantly.
 During this period, the Legislature passed on-time balanced budgets, the administration repaid a significant portion of its budgetary borrowings and the State built up its reserves.
 As a result, the State's credit ratings improved and its interest rates relative to national indices also improved dramatically.
 The State's improvement has in turn had a positive effect on interest rates for other California issuers associated with the State, including the District.

 The District's interest rates are also subject to the broader financial market conditions.
 This was particularly apparent during the Great Recession and more recently, during the COVID-19 pandemic.
 During both the financial crisis and the early months of the COVID-19 pandemic, there were periods when market access became very restricted and with respect to the Great Recession, certain municipal products failed.
 While some products that had been common in the municipal market prior to the Great Recession, such as auction rate securities and AAA-rated bond insurance, are no longer available, the municipal market recovered following the Great Recession.
 In addition, following intervention by the federal government to address COVID-19 in spring 2020, access to the municipal market normalized and interest rates remained low throughout fiscal year 2020-21.
+More recently, starting in March 2022, to combat inflation, the Federal Reserve Board has increased the Federal Funds interest rate nine times totaling 475 basis points.
+This in turn impacts the District's costs of funds.
+The 25-year tax-exempt interest rate index, MMD, has risen 127 basis points through the same period.